-Cultural Mixology designs, delivers, and facilitates programs that build and enhance cultural competencies in business and academic settings.
+Cultural Mixology designs and delivers programs that build and enhance cultural competencies.

-- Individuals who want to reach their highest potential and explore how they can use existing strengths to turn personal or professional goals into reality and reach your highest potential.
+Identify how you can use existing strengths to turn personal or professional goals into reality and reach your highest potential.

-- Multicultural teams learn the critical skills and behaviors needed to enhance collaboration and trust, key attributes of a high-impact cohesive team.
+Develop the global leadership skills and behaviors needed to enhance collaboration and trust so you achieve goals as a high-impact group.

 Cultivate teaching philosophies, maximize the value of diversity, and mitigate the challenges present in a global learning environment.

 Prepare to have the best study abroad experience and successfully transition to a new culture socially and academically.

 Our training programs educate you or your team on how to successfully work with people from a specific culture or across cultures in general.

 Our coaching engagements help you deepen self-awareness, learn and implement new skills, and design a strategic plan to move towards your goals.

 Our consulting services offer solutions to your organization’s challenges based on cultural expertise, past experience, and current resources.

 A message from Cultural Mixology Founder, Jamie B. Gelbtuch